-The registers and bit definitions inside the System and Peripheral blocks are detailed in the programmer's guide for each peripheral.
+The registers and bit definitions inside the System and Peripheral blocks are detailed in the programmer's manuals.

-6.6.1.2 Boot ROM
+9.5.2 Boot ROM

-The UCD3138064A incorporates a 8 kB boot ROM.
+The device incorporates a 8 kB boot ROM.
 This boot ROM includes support for:

-- Program download through the PMBus - Device initialization - · Examining and modifying registers and memory - Verifying and executing program flash automatically - · Jumping to a customer defined boot program - Checksum evaluation to facilitate program execution from either Program Flash 1 or Program Flash 2
+- Program download through the PMBus - Device initialization - Examining and modifying registers and memory - · Verifying and executing program flash automatically - Jumping to a customer defined boot program - Checksum evaluation to support using the program flash as a single 64 kB block or as 2-32 kB blocks.

 The Boot ROM is entered automatically on device reset.
 It initializes the device and then performs checksums on the program flash.
-If the first 2 kB of either program FLASH has a valid checksum, the program branches to location 0 in the appropriate Program FLASH module.
+If the first 2 kB of program FLASH 0 has a valid checksum, the program branches to location 0 in Program FLASH 0.
 This permits the use of a custom boot program.
 If the first checksum fails, it performs some additional checksum calculations to determine where the valid program is located.
 This permits full automated program memory checking, when there is no need for a custom boot program.
-The complete decision tree is located in Figure 6-32.
-"Branch to Program Flash 1" means Flash 1 is at address 0x0000, and Flash 2 is at address 0x8000.
+The complete decision tree is located in Pseudo Code for ROM.
+Additionally, the part can support two separate programs in block 0 and block 1 through a custom boot-flash routine.